 Free Level 2 data + paper trading + 4am–8pm hours

 The honest bottom line: All five brokers have $0 minimums and no inactivity fees — the barriers to starting have largely been removed.
-The real differences are in fractional share flexibility, IRA availability, Level 2 data cost, and how each broker handles the PDT rule for small accounts that want to trade actively.
+The real differences are in fractional share flexibility, IRA availability, Level 2 data cost, and day trading tools — the PDT rule is gone as of 2026, so small accounts can now trade actively without restriction.

 $0 minimum · Fractional shares · Free thinkorswim · Roth IRA